 Officials said surveys have shown that troops feel if they answer “yes” to the question, they could jeopardize their security clearances, required for many occupations in the military.

 Since April 18, 2008 applicants have not had to acknowledge care under the same conditions, nor if the care was related to service in a military combat zone.
 The revised wording has been distributed to the services and will be attached to the cover of the questionnaire.
 The revised question will not show up printed on the forms until the department depletes its pre-printed stock.
-Read the announcement from the Official Air Force website.
+Read the announcement that appeared on the Official Air Force website.

 - SAMHSA’s National Registry of Evidence-Based Programs and Practices (NREPP) – A searchable online registry of more than 250 interventions supporting mental health promotion, substance abuse prevention, and mental health and substance abuse treatment.